nunomourinho/forensicVmAutopsyUserManual/docs/user/getting_started.rst

    \FloatBarrier

-ForensicVM Server Web Control Interface
+:term:`ForensicVM Server` Web Control Interface
 ----------------------------------------

 For enhanced collaboration, remote forensic investigators have the capability to log into a dedicated web interface.
 This platform not only facilitates shared control of the remote web interface but also empowers multiple investigators to access the same ForensicVM simultaneously.
 This multi-user functionality enables diverse investigative actions such as capturing screenshots, collecting potential evidences onto the evidence disk, and initiating video recordings.